Mergers and acquisitions: Business valuation

 Objectively evaluating the historical and prospective performance of a business is a challenge faced by many.
 Generally, parties rely on independent third parties to conduct due diligence studies or business assessments.
 To yield the most value from a business assessment, objectives should be clearly defined and the right resources should be chosen to conduct the assessment in the available timeframe.

-As synergy plays a large role in the valuation of acquisitions, it is paramount to get the value of synergies right; as briefly alluded to re DCF valuations.
+As synergy plays a large role in the valuation of acquisitions, it is paramount to get the value of synergies right, as briefly alluded to regarding DCF valuations.
 Synergies are different from the "sales price" valuation of the firm, as they will accrue to the buyer.
 Hence, the analysis should be done from the acquiring firm's point of view.
-Synergy-creating investments are started by the choice of the acquirer, and therefore they are not obligatory, making them essentially real options.
-To include this real options aspect into analysis of acquisition targets is one interesting issue that has been studied lately.
+Synergy-creating investments are initiated by the choice of the acquirer, and therefore they are not obligatory, making them essentially real options.
+To include this real options aspect into the analysis of acquisition targets is an issue that has been studied lately.
 See also contingent value rights.

+Valuation can be influenced by a range of factors beyond financial performance, including cross-border and cross-industry considerations, sustainability initiatives, and regulatory environments.
+Cross-border transactions may involve exchange rate risks, differing accounting standards, and geopolitical factors, which can lead to valuation adjustments.
+Cross-industry acquisitions can introduce complexities in synergies and market positioning, as firms may face integration challenges and differences in business models.
+Additionally, sustainability-related factors, such as a company's environmental, social, and governance performance, can impact valuation by influencing investor sentiment, access to capital, and long-term risk exposure.